-Attribute Name Required or Optional Comment EM_Header (see Table 38) R The EM_Header attribute MUST be present as the first attribute of the EM.
+Attribute Name Required or Optional Comment EM_Header (see Table 34) R The EM_Header attribute MUST be present as the first attribute of the EM.
 Charge_Number R The Charge_Number attribute MUST contain the charge number in the appropriate cases such as collect call, calling-card call, call billed to a 3rd party, or others.
-Related_Call_Billing_Correlati on_ID 0 If the originating CMS or MGC generates this message, the Related_Call_Billing_Correlation_ID attribute MUST contain the BCID of the terminating CMS or MGC when terminating CMS or MGC is known.
+Related_Call_Billing_Correlation_ID O If the originating CMS or MGC generates this message, the Related_Call_Billing_Correlation_ID attribute MUST contain the BCID of the terminating CMS or MGC when terminating CMS or MGC is known.
 If the terminating CMS or MGC is not known, this attribute may be omitted.
-If the terminating CMS or MGC generates this message, the Related_Call_Billing_Correlation_ID attribute MUST contain the BCID of the originating CMS or MGC if known.
-If the BCID of the originating CMS or MGC is not known this attribute may be omitted.
-FEID 0 If the originating CMS or MGC generates this message, the FEID attribute MUST contain the FEID of the terminating CMS or MGC when terminating CMS or MGC is known.
+If the terminating CMS or MGC generates this message, the Related_Call_Billing_Correlation_ID attribute MUST contain the BCID of the originating CMS or MGC.
+FEID O If the originating CMS or MGC generates this message, the FEID attribute MUST contain the FEID of the terminating CMS or MGC when terminating CMS or MGC is known.
 If the terminating CMS or MGC is not known, this attribute may be omitted.
 If the terminating CMS or MGC generates this message, the FEID attribute MUST contain the FEID of the originating CMS or MGC.